-Next, gradually move your hand down his back leg an inch at a time, each time saying “yes” and treating for not moving backwards in excitement or hesitation.
-If your dog moves away, it means you made it too difficult and your need to go back to touching the last spot that did not cause shying away.
-Then move just half an inch and keep desensitizing your dog slowly.
-Eventually you will have a dog that does not back away when you reach for his back foot.
-Now it’s time to start the tapping!
+Next, gradually move your hand down the back leg an inch at a time, each time saying “Yes” and treating if they don’t move backward in excitement or hesitation.
+If your dog moves away, it means you made it too difficult and you need to go back to the last spot that didn’t make them shy away.
+Then, move just half an inch and keep acclimatizing your dog to the process slowly.
+Eventually, you will have a dog that does not back away when you reach for their back foot.
+Now, it’s time to start the tapping!

 Benefits: Teaching your dog to shake with their back paws creates abdominal strength, enhances balance, and makes your pup aware that they have back feet, also known as “rear end awareness.”
 Many canines go through life mostly focusing on their front legs, without rear-end awareness.
 Even if you don’t do formal dog sports like agility, teaching the back paws can create a lot of smiles from other humans and is a great way to wear your dog out as they happily engage with you.

 Extra credit: You can transition the shake command for the front paws into a “high-five.”
 Gradually change the angle of your hand from fingers pointed down to fingers pointed up with your palm still facing the dog.
 Say “Yes” the moment your dog touches your hand with their paw and offer a treat.